 When choosing extracurricular activities with your teen, the best strategy is to start early and be intentional.
 By encouraging your student to get involved in these activities at the very beginning of high school, you can maximize his or her opportunities to demonstrate increasing levels of responsibility and attain leadership roles before high school graduation.
 But if you’re just beginning to homeschool in the middle of high school, don’t worry—just help your teen jump into extracurriculars where they are.

-While your high schooler may have access to a plethora of extracurricular activities in your local community, another super resource could be your local support group and state homeschooling organization.
+While your high schooler may have access to a plethora of extracurricular activities in your local community, another wonderful resource could be your local support group and state homeschooling organization.
 Nothing that interests your teen available?
 No problem!
 You can help them initiate a new activity for others to join!

 The Extracurricular Sheet